servicecatalog/oscm-identity/README.md

-oidc.authUrl=url which your external identity provider uses for authenticating users oidc.idTokenRedirectUrl=url which is used for id_token callbcak, must be register in your external identity provider list of URL responses oidc.logoutUrl=url which your external identity provider uses for logging-out users oidc.idTokenRedirectUrl=url which is used for id_token callback, must be register in your external identity provider list of URL responses
+oidc.authUrl=url which your external identity provider uses for authenticating users oidc.idTokenRedirectUrl=url which is used for id_token callbcak, must be register in your external identity provider list of URL responses oidc.logoutUrl=url which your external identity provider uses for logging-out users
 ```
 3. Start the application using `java -jar` command